YifeiSun01/SI507_Final_Project/README.md

 are the data I scraped from www.elinguistics.net.
 They are scraped using the python script scraping results wikipedia.ipynb.
 You can open the file and see the language pairs that are scraped.

 simpletree.ipynb contains the most basic function of my project, which is to show the tree of a linguistic tree using a package called treelib.
+It also contains the function to search for a language or linguistic unit in the language tree.
+And it can print the information of all the ancestors of a language in e lineage.
+It can print the metadata of any language in the tree.

 complextree.ipynb contains more functions of my project.
 It can show a more complex graph of the tree using networkx.
 It can show a graph of the languages with similar languages connected by lines and form into clusters using networkx.
 It can show the dendrogram of languages